masak/alma/ROADMAP.md

 * The big focus is [quasi unquotes](https://github.com/masak/007/issues/30), a big part of making simple macros work as expected.
 The champion on this one is **masak**.
-* Also want to close [a philosophical issue](https://github.com/masak/007/issues/7) about the statement/expression discrepancy that's exhibited in quasi blocks.
-We're quite near to being able to resolve this one now.
 * Make unhygienic declarations that are injected into code [actually declare stuff](https://github.com/masak/007/issues/88).
 We can cheat majorly at this one at first, as long as it works.